 Julio.
 A. Aguirre-Ghiso, Ph.D.

-Mr. Estrada is the principal Laboratory Coordinator and participates in ongoing efforts in the HNSCC studies by other members in the lab.
-He also directs the functioning and development of our chicken embryo facility optimizing methods for xenograft and tumor stem cells studies in the embryos.
+As the principal Laboratory Coordinator, she contributes to ongoing efforts in the HNSCC projects by other members in the lab.
+She also directs the functioning and development of our chicken embryo facility and mouse facility, optimizing methods for xenograft and tumor cell metastasis studies in the embryos and mice.

 Studies the interplay between Wnt and p38 signaling during early dissemination and dormancy of early disseminated tumor cells.